Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Constructing -norm Reproducing Kernel Banach Spaces for

-But a closed and bounded set in a infinite dimensional normed space may not be compact, e.g., the unit sphere of a infinite dimensional normed space is not compact.
-Even though $\Aset_K$ may not be compact, we can employ many techniques to check the compactness of $\Aset_K$ with additional conditions.
-If there exist a bounded linear operator $T: \lr\to \lq$ and a bounded set $\Eset$ in $\lr$ such that $T(\Eset)=\Aset_K$ where $1<q<r<\infty$, then Pitt's theorem provides that $\Aset_K$ is relative compact.
+But a closed and bounded set of an infinite dimensional normed space may not be compact, for example, the unit sphere of an infinite dimensional normed space is not compact.
+Even though $\Aset_K$ may not be compact, we employ many techniques to check the compactness of $\Aset_K$ with additional conditions.
+If there exist a continuous linear operator $T: \lr\to \lq$ and a bounded set $\Eset$ in $\lr$ such that $T(\Eset)=\Aset_K$ where $1<q<r<\infty$, then Pitt's theorem provides that $\Aset_K$ is relatively compact.
 In another way, a special compact linear operator $T:\lq\to \lq$ induced by a sequence $\left(\alpha_n:n\in\NN\right)\in \czero$, which indicates that